 At long last, the unit you were teaching has come to a close.
 Now what?

-Learning by teaching is an effective way to reinforce your understanding of a concept.
-If possible, have your students teach the concept to other students in a lower grade.
+Learning by teaching is an effective way to reinforce understanding of a concept.
+If possible, have your students teach the concept to students in a lower grade.
 This will give your students confidence in the topic and allow them to look at it from a different perspective.
-For example, their “student” might have questions that force your student to think more deeply.
+Plus, they'll get the chance to answer questions which may cause them to think more deeply about the concept.

-Another closing activity for the classroom to consider is think-pair-share.
-This activity gets students talking to each other about the concept you’re wrapping up, even allowing for the sharing of new perspectives.
-Have your students spend a few silent minutes thinking about an aspect of the topic you learned (or the topic as a whole), and then pair them with other students to discuss any relevant angles, pros and cons, or strategies.
+Another closing activity for the classroom is think-pair-share.
+This activity gets students talking to each other about the lesson you’re wrapping up, even allowing for the sharing of new perspectives.
+Have your students spend a few silent minutes thinking about the lesson topic, and then pair them with other students to discuss any relevant angles, pros and cons, or strategies.

 8. Slide presentation

-Allow your students to flex their creative muscles by developing slide presentations that highlight key points from the topic.
-This is another two-in-one activity: Students will solidify their learning not only when they create their presentation but also when they watch their peers present.
+Allow students to flex their creative muscles by developing slide presentations that highlight key points from a topic they learned.
+This is a two-in-one activity: Students will solidify their learning not only when they create their presentation, but also when they watch their peers present.
 Consider using slides after conducting an experiment to show the results with graphs or a series of documenting pictures.

 9. Expert talks